Charles T. Williams: Work

 Williams employed his engineering skills to visualize 2D renderings in 3D form, demonstrating masterful dexterity across his work, especially when creating symmetry and repeating elements in pieces like Lead Head (1964) and Fun with Freud (1964).

 Many of his significant works were considered organic abstractions, primarily influenced by European artists encountered during his time in Paris, including Picasso, Braque, Miró, Giacometti, Brancusi, and Arp.
 Much like Henry Moore and Barbara Hepworth, Williams recognized the importance of incorporating negative space within sculptural compositions.

 His lifelong fascination with calligraphy is believed to have manifested in marks and scores drawn on metal surfaces in pieces like Solar Disc (1964), and in his 9.5-ft high installation, Weiner Fountain (1954), he abstracted elements of Chinese calligraphic symbols to create plantlike structures using bronze rods and sheet metal.
-Captivated by Mesoamerican culture, Williams traveled to Mexico, Yucatan, and Guatemala, to study their art; his piece, Earth Mother (1958), drew inspiration from Chacmool’s reclining pose, upright head, and raised knees.
+Captivated by Mesoamerican culture, Williams traveled to Mexico, Yucatán, and Guatemala, to study their art; his piece, Earth Mother (1958), drew inspiration from Chacmool's reclining pose, upright head, and raised knees.

-Williams also fashioned humorous assemblages in playful reference to his artistic peers; The Exhibitionist (1962) - a portrait of Jim Love - and Moritz the Elephant (1965) are two such examples of his sculptural translation of conversations with friends.
+Williams also fashioned humorous assemblages in playful reference to his artistic peers; The Exhibitionist (1962) – a portrait of Jim Love – and Moritz the Elephant (1965) are two such examples of his sculptural translation of conversations with friends.
 He enjoyed crafting “found art” made from carburetors, jacks, flotsam, driftwood and more, often gifting smaller works to friends.
 His installation, Totems Suburbium (1962), used the undersides of five sink basins, each mounted on timber poles to create a line of watchful sentinel-like figures.

 Williams received many requests for public and commercial commissions.
 The Ridglea Country Club in Fort Worth commissioned three pieces, Odalisque (1954), Fountain Sculpture (1955), and Golfer (1955).
-His pieces created for long-time patron, Ted Weiner, were tributes to his inspirations - Calder is the Only One (1955) and Earth Mother (1958), which honors similar work by Moore.
-Other commissions include sculptural work for the Sheraton Hotel in downtown Houston, St. Martin’s Episcopal Church in Houston, All Saints Hospital in Fort Worth, and Texas Turnpike Authority in Arlington.
+His pieces created for long-time patron, Ted Weiner, were tributes to his inspirations – Calder is the Only One (1955) and Earth Mother (1958), which honors similar work by Moore.
+Other commissions include sculptural work for the Sheraton Hotel in downtown Houston, St. Martin's Episcopal Church in Houston, All Saints Hospital in Fort Worth, and Texas Turnpike Authority in Arlington.
 He collaborated with Octavio Medellin on a mural commission at the Temple Emanu-El in Dallas.

-Though he rarely referenced his time at war in his work, Helmet (Pathos) (1962) is an exception, in which he crafted a soldier’s helmet, with crude edges, that sits atop a steel stand on its crown to accentuate its emptiness, representing the dark realities of war.
+Though he rarely referenced his time at war in his work, Helmet (Pathos) (1962) is an exception, in which he crafted a soldier's helmet, with crude edges, that sits atop a steel stand on its crown to accentuate its emptiness, representing the dark realities of war.

 In his later works, Williams began experimenting with color by using automobile paints and coating processes in pieces like Veritable Apparition (1965), Components (1965), and Small Blue Torus (1966).